Meeting an Urgent Need

 TEAM focuses on helping people understand and teach the Bible – be it in an up-front, small group or one-to-one setting.
 We are unashamed in this focus on interpretation and communication of Scripture so that we can speak God’s word rightly and relevantly today.
 TEAM also spends time looking at a broad spectrum of Christian ministry including areas like counselling, evangelism, mission and youth work.
 The course is taught through a mix of lectures, discussions and small gro up work.
 We aim that all our content will stretch minds while maintaining a practical focus.
 TEAM runs on Wednesdays, 10am – 4pm, for three ten-week terms between September and July.
 It is held in the heart of Cambridge at Eden Baptist Church and is easily accessible from Cambridge bus and train stations.

-We examine key doctrines of the Christian faith such as the person and work of Christ, salvation, the church and eschatology.
-This provides coherence in what we believe and helps equip us in applying Christian truth to the world.
+Exploring key doctrines of the Christian faith – such as the person and work of Christ, salvation, the church and eschatology – gives us greater confidence in the truth of what we believe.

 4. Practical ministry

 Pastoral and practical ministry sessions help equip us for real-life ministry.
 We consider pastoral counselling, sexual ethics, evangelism, and think through ministry to children and youth, the elderly and overseas students.

 5. Hands on practice

 The last session most weeks is in small groups.
 Here, in a supportive group, students get a chance to put into practice what they have been learning in understanding the Bible, applying the Bible, leading a Bible study and giving a short Bible talk.
 One or two students will prepare to present each week, and then the small group and an experienced Bible teacher provide encouragement and help to sharpen up these skills.